PaulaNietoG/PaulaNietoG/README.md

 :heartpulse: At the moment I work as a Bioinformatician/Data Analyst at CNAG-CRG in Barcelona, Spain ([check us out!](https://cnag.crg.eu/teams/genome-research-unit/single-cell-genomics-team)).

-:space_invader: My research focuses on cancer, immunology and immunotherapy and single-cell RNA-Seq but not exclusively!
+:space_invader: My research focuses on cancer, immunology and immunotherapy using single-cell RNA-seq and TCR sequencing but not exclusively!
 You can check out my preprint [A Single-Cell Tumor Immune Atlas for Precision Oncology](https://www.biorxiv.org/content/10.1101/2020.10.26.354829v1)

 :globe_with_meridians: I'm very enthusiastic about reproducibility and open science and I'm all about equal oportunities for women, people of color and LGBTQIA+ folks in and out of science! :rainbow: